 The Stigma That Won’t Die

-The Cameroonian anthropologist Francis Nyamnjoh has traced how accusations of cannibalism — whether justified or not — have always functioned as a tool of “othering”: a way of establishing perceived cultural superiority by associating non-Western peoples with the one practice that sits at the absolute edge of moral acceptability.
+The Cameroonian anthropologist Francis Nyamnjoh has argued that accusations of cannibalism, whether justified or not, have long functioned as a tool of “othering.”
+Such accusations establish perceived cultural superiority by associating non-Western peoples with a practice widely treated as existing at the furthest edge of moral acceptability.
 Even scholars who advocate cultural relativism become uneasy when asked to extend that relativism to cannibalism, which is why the accusation retains its power.

 What Africa Should Say About It